Pega5us/SAVY/README.md

-# SAVY: A web app to play local video in sync
+# SAVY: A web app to play local videos in sync
 Access application [here!](https://savy-player.herokuapp.com/)

 SAVY Player provides service to watch local video with friends in a synchronised way.